ashinkarov/cnn-futhark/rebuttal/rebuttal.md

 >  - 221: Incidentally, why is this specialized to natural numbers?
 Surely this works fine for an
 >    arbitrary type A.

 Sure, then `a`, `b`, `c` has to become `List A`, but they are currently of type `S`.
-It is just we only use this for shapes, so we didn't generalise it.
+We only use these relations for shapes, so we didn't generalise it.

 >  - 465: I'm surprised that passing the environment as an instance argument is a safe idea here:
 >    could Agda not always update in the future to make this code just pass the empty environment
 >    instead?

-The type of environment is `Env Γ` where `Γ` is a parameter, whereas empty environment has the type `Env 𝜖`, so it wouldn't typecheck.
+The type of environment is `Env Γ` where `Γ` is a parameter, whereas the empty environment has the type `Env 𝜖`, so such an instance wouldn't typecheck.
 Secondly, the instance search wouldn't do such search, as `Env` is a function.
-Finally, even if it were to find the empty environment that somehow magically fits, it would (potentially) contradict with the instance `𝜌`, and if more than one instance is found it reports a type error.
+Finally, even if it were to find the empty environment that somehow magically fits, it would (potentially) clash with the instance `𝜌`, and if more than one instance is found it reports a type error.

 >  - 716: "revers" to "reverse"